Relevance scoring in hybrid search using Reciprocal Rank Fusion (RRF)

 Diagram of a search scoring workflow

-The following diagram illustrates a hybrid query that invokes keyword and vector search, with boosting through scoring profiles.
+The following diagram illustrates a hybrid query that invokes keyword and vector search, with boosting through scoring profiles, and semantic ranking.

 A query that generates the previous workflow might look like this: